mafifafm/pxt-microbit/docs/courses/ucp-science/data-collection/overview.md

 * a basic knowledge of how to code using block style programming (Scratch, Code.org, etc.)
 * some knowledge file management skills in Windows.
-* to know how to download a program and copy it to a micro:bit.
+* to know how to download a program and copy it to a Ragga.

-See [Using a micro:bit in 5 easy steps](http://microbit.org/guide/quick/) for a quick introduction to using the micro:bit.
+See [Using a Ragga in 5 easy steps](http://microbit.org/guide/quick/) for a quick introduction to using the Ragga.

 ## Student outcomes